kishoriji/kripalu_recitations_sacred_verses/README.md

 * yogashikha

 These recitations capture the essence of these timeless scriptures, offering a moment of spiritual reflection and connection.
 Each recording is a precious gem of wisdom, presented in the melodious and authoritative voice of Jagadguru Shri Kripalu Maharaj.

+## Listening to verses
+Embark on a spiritual journey with the divine wisdom of Jagadguru Shri Kripalu Maharaj.

+Start listening now and experience the transformative power of these sacred verses here - https://kishoriji.github.io/kripalu_recitations_sacred_verses/

 ## Purpose